chaithrakc/mysql_queries/README.md

 ### 1. BASIC SELECT

-1. We cannot have any other columns selected along with aggregate functions for example:
+1. We cannot have any other columns selected along with aggregate functions.
+For example:
 ```
 select city, max(length(city)) from station;
 select city, count(city) from station;